Fritz Hartnagel: Relationship with Sophie Scholl

 Hartnagel was not made aware that Sophie Scholl had been arrested until he received a letter from Sophie's mother.
 When he learned of the arrest, he immediately checked himself out of the hospital in occupied Poland he was in (he suffered frostbite in Russia, which had led to a partial amputation of his hand) and raced to Munich.
 While at a stop in Berlin, he telephoned the Scholls' house to find out if there were any more details available about her arrest.
 The phone was answered by Werner Scholl, who had to break the news that Sophie had been executed the day before.

 After the execution of Hans and Sophie on February 22, 1943, Hartnagel assisted the Scholl family.
 After the remaining members of the Scholl family were put into Sippenhaft (kinship arrest), Hartnagel appealed for clemency for them.
 After they were released, he supported them financially.

 After the War

 On April 14, 1945, Hartnagel was captured by US troops and kept as a prisoner of war until September 1945.
 In October 1945, he married Sophie's sister Elisabeth Scholl, with whom he had grown close after Sophie's execution.
 Together, they had four boys.

-In 1946, Hartnagel began law studies at the Ludwig Maximilian University in Munich (the same college Sophie Scholl had gone to).
+In 1946, Hartnagel began law studies at the Ludwig-Maximilians-Universität München (LMU) in Munich (the same university Sophie Scholl had gone to).
 He completed his studies and became a judge.
 He died on April 29, 2001, at the age of 84.